 - You may be given general anesthesia to keep you asleep and free from pain during your procedure.
 You may instead be given IV sedation to make you feel calm and relaxed during the procedure.
 You may also be given local anesthesia to numb the surgery area.
 With local anesthesia, you may still feel pressure or pushing during your procedure, but you should not feel any pain.

-- If you are given IV sedation or local anesthesia, you will be awake enough to follow directions from your healthcare provider.
-You may be asked to cough, deep breath, or hold your breath.
+- If you are given IV sedation or local anesthesia, you will be awake enough to follow directions.
+You may be asked to cough, deep breathe, or hold your breath.
 This will help your healthcare provider see your heart structures more clearly on x-ray.

-- Your healthcare provider will insert a catheter and wire into a blood vessel in your neck, arm, or groin.
+- Your healthcare provider will insert a catheter and wire into a blood vessel in your neck, arm, wrist, or groin.
 He will move a wire through the catheter and up into your heart.
 Your healthcare provider may inject contrast liquid so he can see your heart tissue, blood vessels, or valves more clearly on the x-ray.
 He may measure oxygen and pressures in different parts of your heart and blood vessels.
 He may also fix blockages in your blood vessels or open up valves in your heart.
 He may repair or replace one of your heart valves.
 A small piece of your heart tissue may be taken to stop irregular heartbeats.

 What will happen after heart catheterization?